 Our Staff & Board

-Tamthy Le, Interim Executive Director / Associate Director
+Tamthy Le, Associate Director

 Tamthy Le is the youngest daughter of two Vietnamese refugees who love to rhumba at Emerald Queen Casino’s AsiaFest.
 She was born and raised in South Seattle and later attended the University of Washington where she received a Bachelor of Arts in Social Welfare with a Minor in Diversity.
-She began at Kandelia in 2014 as a case manager and currently serves as the Interim Executive Director.
+She began at Kandelia in 2014 as a case manager and currently serves as the Associate Director.
 She is a big fan of the Mariners, Ezell’s fried chicken, and spending time with her cat Benedict and wife in their home in Beacon Hill.
 Fun fact: At 5’ 3”, Tamthy is the tallest person in her family.

 Sieng Douangdala, Community Engagement Manager